Roeland Wiersema

 Biography

-Neural Quantum States for dynamics
+Neural Quantum States for ground states and time dynamics

 Related works:

-[1] King, Andrew D.,...,Wiersema et al. Computational supremacy in quantum simulation. arXiv preprint arXiv:2403.00910, 2024.
+[1] King,...,Wiersema et al. Computational supremacy in quantum simulation. arXiv preprint arXiv:2403.00910, 2024.

 Differential geometry approaches in variational quantum computing